garrettswink/nosql/README.md

 WHEN I test API POST and DELETE routes in Insomnia THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list

+## Dependencies
+- Node JS
+- MongoDB
+- Postmate (or Insomnia) for testing

+## Installation
+- Install npm package within your terminal
+- Install MongoDB within your terminal
+- Key node server.js into the terminal to activate server
+- Navigate to route tester

 ## Demos

 ### User Data - Get, Post, Put, Delete
 ![Untitled design (2)](https://github.com/garrettswink/nosql/assets/22800055/6aa3467e-4003-485f-b3dd-08b2bd3fd9d6)